The historical development of geology as a scientific discipline from ancient civilizations to the

 Emporia State University

-This course is designed for any student or teacher with an interest and introductory background in either earth science or history of science.
-The course will be delivered in hybrid modes via on-campus sessions and online.
-We will focus on individual scientists who were involved with development of important geological concepts.
-We will also examine the roles of various kinds of geological institutions.
+This course is designed for any student or teacher with an interest and introductory background in either earth and the natural sciences or history of science.
+The course is delivered in hybrid modes via on-campus sessions and online.
+We focus on individual scientists who were involved with development of important geological concepts.
+We also examine the roles of various kinds of geological institutions.

 - Instructor: James S. Aber (email: firstname.lastname@example.org).